All Episodes

 With his race speech, Obama became a peddler of angst, resentment, and despair.

-Too bad he doesn't direct that angst at the liberal establishment that was has sold black people a bill of goods since the 1960s.
+Too bad he doesn't direct that angst at the liberal establishment that has sold black people a bill of goods since the 1960s.

 Strong families, self-reliance, a spirit of entrepreneurship should be held up as ideals for all races to emulate.

-Eric Hoffer said, You don't win the weak by sharing your wealth with them.
+Eric Hoffer said, you don't win the weak by sharing your wealth with them.

 It will but infect them with greed and resentment.